edelcmpo/Inferring-seagrass-meadow-resilience-from-self-organized-spatial-patterns/README.md

 ## Contents
 + **pattern_generation**: A first folder containing the code for the pattern generation
-  - **generating_funcs.jl**: Julia utility file with the basic functions where the model is included
+  - **generating_funcs.jl**: Julia utility file with the basic functions where the model is included.
-  - **generating_example_notebook.ipynb**: Julia notebook with an example of a pattern generation, plus some images of our own
+  - **generating_example_notebook.ipynb**: Julia notebook with an example of a pattern generation, plus some images of our own.
-  - **requirements_and_recommendations.md**: Some written requirements and recommendations useful when using the code
+  - **requirements_and_recommendations.md**: Some written requirements and recommendations useful when using the code.
+  - **stripes_generator.jl**: an example on how to run a big pattern generation of striped patterns.

 + **pattern_analysis**